Reeb Graph Metrics from the Ground Up: Basic Definitions

 Low persistence features are often (but not always \cite{Bubenik2020}) attributed to \textit{noise} or \textit{insignificant} features of the data being studied, while high persistence features are often associated with \textit{significant} features.
 Of course, what determines significant or insignificant features is dependent on the application domain and question being asked of the data.
 In any case, persistence allows us to scale our view of the data as we see fit.
-We can plot these persistent features in a scatter plot known as a \textbf{persistence diagram}.
+Persistence can be captured through the use of a \textbf{persistence diagram}.